Cyrkryta/fmdc-ai-thesis/README.md

 ## Docker

-The best performing model is packed in a Docker image which can be pulled from https://hub.docker.com/r/maglindchr/fmapsynth by runnining by running `docker pull maglindchr/fmapsynth:v1.0`.
+The best performing model is packed in a Docker image which can be pulled from https://hub.docker.com/r/maglindchr/fmapsynth

-The model itself, and two example images can be retrieved [here](https://drive.google.com/drive/folders/1V2RDDLP2VzG8n5O6mMlezzlZXzB1QnT5?usp=drive_link)
+The model itself, and two example images can be retrieved [here](https://drive.google.com/drive/folders/1V2RDDLP2VzG8n5O6mMlezzlZXzB1QnT5?usp=drive_link) by running `docker pull maglindchr/fmapsynth:v1.0`.

-The model's performance on the example images has not been examined.
+The model's performance on the example images has not been examined, and the model will only be available in the time that storage allows it.

 The image performs a simple set of preprocessing steps (motion correction, coregistration, etc.), and have already the necessary tools installed.